-(over 4 body-lengths per second) and over hip-height obstacles (see Fig. 1) without closed-loop control (Cham et al., in press; see also multimedia Extensions 1 and 2).
+We have built a family of hexapedal robots that are inspired by discoveries concerning the locomotion of insects and, in particular, of the cockroach.
+These animals run rapidly (between 10 and 50 body-lengths/second depending on the species) and over rough terrain using a combination of openloop muscle activation patterns and "preflexes," that is, passive mechanisms that stabilize the animals' motion in response to perturbations (Ahn and Full, 1997; Full et al., 1998; Kubow and Full, 1999; Meijer and Full, in press).
+Like the insects that inspired them, the robots employ passive mechanical properties that enable them to run quickly (over 4 body-lengths per second) and over hip-height obstacles (see Fig. 1) without closed-loop control (Cham et al., in press; see also multimedia Extensions 1 and 2).
 Although this approach works well in the laboratory, there is a question about its versatility.
 How effectively can a particular open-loop control and set of mechanical properties function over a range of conditions that may include variations in ground slope and hardness and changes in loading?
 Furthermore, the animals or robots themselves may change over time.
 A limb may become damaged or the mechanical properties may vary with temperature.
-A way to address this problem is adaptation, in which the parameters of the openloop control are automatically tuned to optimize performance as conditions change.
+A way to address this problem is adaptation, in which the parameters of the open-loop control are automatically adjusted to optimize performance as conditions change.

 Figure 2 illustrates an approach in which adaptation is combined with preflexes for stable running.
 An open-loop, feed-forward, motor controller generates the pattern of actuator commands to achieve a steady alternating-tripod gait.
 The kinematic arrangement and passive compliance and damping of the limbs achieve the locomotion and provide stable response to perturbations.
 Sensory information is used at a slower rate to adapt, or tune, the motor pattern in response to changing conditions.
 In running insects, an important reason for relying on preflexes in combination with slow adaptation is that neural conduction speeds are too slow for feedback control to act effectively within each stride period.
 In robots, of course, the same limitation does not necessarily apply.
-However, for small and inexpensive robots like our prototype, "Sprawlita," the same approach allows the use of simple sensors without concerns that actuator delays, sensor noise or even failures will jeopardize short-term performance.
+However, for small and inexpensive robots like our prototype, "Sprawlita," the same approach allows the use of simple sensors without concerns that actuator delays, sensor noise or even failures will jeopardize short-term preformance.
 This is an important consideration because many sensors become noisy when mounted on a small hexapod running at 7-10 Hz.